 Instead, it was dark, isolated, and almost midnight, similar to how I was feeling on the inside.
 If I was honest, that was not how I imagined my final visit to Columbia would go.
-In my mind, our whole family would have traveled together to watch while my son’s name was called as he crossed the stage to receive his degree and a handshake from the dean of his college.
+In my mind, our whole family would have traveled together to watch while my son’s name was called.

 I realize I am not alone in feeling this way.
 Many other graduates from all levels have had their graduation/commencement ceremonies postponed or even canceled.
 As family members who have supported them through the past 4 years, you, too, may be hoping for another outcome.